 Mac Airt, Seán Breandán (Arthurs, John Brendan) (1918–59), Irish-language scholar, was born 16 May 1918 in Keady, Co.
 Armagh, one of eight sons and two daughters of James Arthurs, owner of a hardware shop, and Mary Arthurs (née Nugent).
 One of his brothers, Eugene Arthurs, was bishop of the catholic diocese of Tanga, Tanganyika.
 Mac Airt received his early education at the De la Salle College in Keady and won a scholarship to St Patrick's College, Armagh.
-He graduated from QUB with a BA in 1939 and won a travelling scholarship that allowed him to visit Dublin, where he became acquainted with the leading Irish scholars Osborn Bergin (qv) and T. F. O'Rahilly (qv).
-In 1941 he was awarded an MA by QUB for his thesis, ‘The verbal system of bardic poetry’.
+He graduated from Queen's University Belfast (QUB) with a Bachelor of Arts (BA) in 1939 and won a travelling scholarship that allowed him to visit Dublin, where he became acquainted with the leading Irish scholars Osborn Bergin (qv) and T. F. O'Rahilly (qv).
+In 1941 he was awarded a Master of Arts (MA) by QUB for his thesis, ‘The verbal system of bardic poetry’.
 In 1942 he joined the staff of the School of Celtic Studies at the Dublin Institute for Advanced Studies and remained there until 1948 when he returned to Queen's, where he was head of the department of Celtic for ten years.

 Mac Airt died at Belfast on 19 June 1959 after an illness lasting nearly a year.
 His edition of the Annals of Ulster, extended to the later date of 1131, was completed by Gearóid Mac Niocaill (1932–2004) and published in 1983.

 More information on this entry is available at the National Database of Irish-language biographies (Ainm.ie).